 Director of the Bowdoin Outing Club; former competitive white water paddler, ACA certified Whitewater Instructor Trainer; WEMT; PSIA Level I, Telemark; AIARE Level I Avalanche.
 Mike, also an organic farmer, lives on a farm in Brunswick, Maine, with his fantastic (and very patient) wife, Lucretia (former Co-Director of the BOC), and their sons Finnegan, Seamus, and Daire, and daughter Maeve.

 Adam Berliner '12

 An assistant director of the Bowdoin Outing Club, Adam made the mind-freeing change from snowboarding to telemark skiing his freshman year at Bowdoin.
-After three years of instructing with the BOC Tele program, he took his skills on the road and spent last winter living out of his truck and following the snow around the Rocky Mountains.
-With just under 100 days of skiing last season, most of them spent slaying POW in the backcountry, he's super excited to be back at Bowdoin and looking forward to an awesome season of BOC tele skiing.
+After three years of instructing with the BOC Tele program, he took his skills on the road and spent two winters ago living out of his truck and following the snow around the Rocky Mountains.
+With just under 100 days of skiing that season, most of them spent slaying POW in the backcountry, he was super excited to return to Bowdoin and is looking forward to yet another awesome season of BOC tele skiing.

 Sarah Johnson '13

 Another fearless assistant director of the Bowdoin Outing Club, Sarah—aka, SJ—is a national celebrity known for her sweet tele freestyle moves (story #3).
 She also likes throwing huge spread eagles off of tiny jumps, and skiing backwards until she falls.
 When not shredding in the park, SJ enjoys ripping up cruisers and linking turns through the trees at Saddleback Mountain.
 In the off season, she enjoys whitewater kayaking, canoeing, and all other manners of outdoor recreation!
 Oh, and she happens to possess an ACA SUP L2 certification, which is kind of a big deal.